 Everyone’s face is unique.
 I am often asked for advice from my previous trainees when it comes to treating a specific area or how to approach a patient’s particular characteristics.
 (See my previous post about “Tall foreheads”.)
-Recently, a brilliant question that came up I’d like to share is regarding a “hooded eyelids” and Botox.
+Recently, a brilliant question that came up I’d like to share is regarding a “hooded eyelids” and anti-wrinkle injections.

 “What precautions do I take when injecting the frown lines with slightly hooded eyelids?”

 - You need to assess the patients hooding without them frowning.
 When frowning, the eyelids move down.
 A true assessment is eyes open, relaxed, with your face directly in front of theirs.
 If less than 2mm between their eyelid and iris, I’d avoid forehead or frown botox.
 There’s always a risk of 1-2mm drooping, so if you start with less than 2mm leeway, you are taking unnecessary risk.